HERMESSSignalProcessingSoftware/VersionedSpecs/DAPI.md

 by events, in which the SPU detected a non-normal state of one of its subsystem not immediately leading to a significant degradation of system performance.
 Errors are events, in which the SPU detected a serious defect in its state resulting in a significant loss of data.

+#### 1.2.2.3 `0x02`: Read recorded data and metadata
+Reads out all recorded measurement data by making the SPU send the data with its specific SICD command.

 #### 1.2.2.4 `0x03`: Start Live Data acquisition
 Enables the live data acqusition mode of the SPU.
 After issuing this command expect